D2KLab/CMRRS/README.md

 ## Recommendation
 ![APP](recsys.png)

 The recommendation service is exposed by the recommend() function which resides on the same REST API of the retrieval system.
-Hence, application is has only one container exposing 3 functions: add_content(), retrieve, recommend().
+Hence, the application has **only one container** exposing 3 functions: add_content(), retrieve, recommend().